Ecowas lifts Mali sanctions, agrees on Burkina transition | Africanews

 Guinea

 If the West African leaders also met in Ghana to review sanctions imposed on Guinea, no progress was made.
 Ecowas commission president pointed at the Conakry’s proposal of 36-month transition period.
+The bloc named a new mediator, Benin's former president Yayi Boni, and expected to receive a new timetable for the elections by the end of the month.

-Guinea’s junta has so far refused an ECOWAS mediator and announced a 36-month transition – which the period that African Union chairperson labelled "unthinkable".
+Guinea’s junta had so far refused ECOWAS-deisgnated mediator and announced a 36-month transition – which the period that African Union chairperson labelled "unthinkable".

+The Guinean military rulers met the main political parties on Monday, but they have made their participation in the dialogue conditional on the nomination of an ECOWAS mediator.

 Kassi Brou said he suspension of all three nations from ECOWAS would remain in force until they hold elections.